Emulsion vs Extract: Key Differences to Know for Baking

 Alcohol is an excellent and popular flavor solvent used in extracts.
 You will likely already be familiar with vanilla extracts sold in any grocery store.
 Alcohol helps preserve the flavor for long periods of time, so you can store bottles for years at a time as needed since only a small amount of extract is needed for recipes.

-The key difference between emulsions and extractions is the base the flavor is diluted in, either alcohol for extracts or water for emulsions.
+A major difference between emulsions and extractions is the base the flavor is diluted in, either alcohol for extracts or water for emulsions.
 This ultimately affects key characteristics of the products such as heat resistance, potency, consistency, and shelf life.

 The flavors within extracts tend to evaporate and dilute slightly once exposed to heat, but its thinner consistency is a bit easier to work with.
 Since the flavors aren't as strong as with emulsions, some prefer to use them for more control in the final product's taste, so other flavors don't get overpowered.